Food Security Program....

 Along with clean water and reducing diseases (see Health program above), food security is one of the highest priorities for any human.
 Malnutrition is a leading cause of sickness and death in Cambodia (as with much of the world).
 Compounding this issue is the fact that low agricultural productivity often means there is little, if any, surplus from the family garden to sell as income, and low income leads to continued poor nutrition and poor health.
 The most direct route to countering these threats is regular access to beneficial foods.
 Trailblazer Foundation’s Food Security program is focused on improving the quality and quantity of food our rural partners eat, thereby reducing the villagers’ hunger and poverty.

 Through discussions with our local village partners, Trailblazer knows that most villagers want to learn how to grow crops and raise animals that will provide their families with a greater diversity of foods, ones that are plentiful and nutritious.
-To that end, Trailblazer has developed four one-to-two day trainings we provide to village farmers in Siem Reap Province.
-Our four trainings include: soil preparation and management; horticulture (garden cultivation and management); raising poultry; and fish farming.
+To that end, we will combine our agricultural trainings into a comprehensive “Homestead Garden Training,” which will focus on the basics of growing crops for personal/family consumption.
+We plan to hold eleven of these trainings, for a total of 100+ attendees.

 Trailblazer’s Cambodian staff conducts the trainings, which take place in the villages where the participants live.
 Much of the information we provide to the trainees comes from what our staff has learned through our on-site agriculture research and development test plots.